macatak/ELK/README.md

 # ELK
 ELK related projects combined into one project from the separate ones

+AustinBSides2019
+Material for a 4 hour BSides Training

 Repos
 install-scripts - Linux-based (DEB and RPM) that will install the ELK stack plus Filebeats (version 6.2.4) along with a log file that will be parsed